sairpa/ToonLytV2/README.md

 # ToonLytV2🎨📸

-## tl;dr:
+## About:
-An Android app which helps you create pastiches and cartoonised images.
-You have access to 15+ style images.
-It is available for all **Android Phones above** *Android 8.0 - Oreo*
+An Android application which helps you create pastiches and cartoonised images. *Pastiche* is basically an artistic work in a style that imitates that of another work or an artist.
+There are over 15+ style images available in this applciation.
+ToonLyt is currently available for all **Android Phones above** *Android 8.0 - Oreo*.
 ## Download for Android
 Download the ToonLyt APK from the  [latest release](https://github.com/sairpa/ToonLytV2/releases).

-## Intro:
+## How it works:
-An Android Application that uses the Machine Learning Technique - *Neural Style Transfer* for Pastiche Creation.
-This works by selecting a Style image and Source Image and finally generate stylized image.
+This application basically uses one of the famous Machine Learning Techniques - *Neural Style Transfer* for Pastiche Creation.
+This works by selecting a Style image and Source Image, extracting the features from both the images separately, and finally rendering them into a single stylized image.

 ## Features:
 - Has 15+ Style Images